 But you know, I did still enjoy the story over-all…it just needs some tweaking, some further plot and formatting development to help it become something more in the 4-star range.

-Ms. Strong has a nice writing style, it flows easily and is comfortable to read if you can overlook formatting issues.
+Ms. Strong has a nice writing style, it flows easily and is comfortable to read if you can overlook formatting issues and there are a lot of formatting issues at this time.
 I am looking forward to see how this new author grows as she produces further books.
 I have no doubt she has a bright future particularly because she reads and absorbs her reviews.

 If you enjoy historical romances set in the deep south, give this one a chance.
 I have it on good authority that this author will be taking a look at some of the issues that have been brought up in her past reviews.
 I have no doubt this story will only get better!